 In addition, Rob was an instructor at the Art Center College of Design in Pasadena, California, where he taught 3D motion graphics, compositing, and motion design.

-Ashley Kennedy is a senior staff author at LinkedIn Learning, where she creates video post-production courses.
+Ashley Kennedy is a managing staff instructor at LinkedIn Learning.

 Anthony Artis is a 20-year veteran of the film industry and author of The Shut Up and Shoot Documentary Guide.